-Step IV – Graduate Division approval is always required.
-At least 8 semesters of teaching experience; must be advanced to doctoral candidacy; duties are greater than GSI Steps I through III.
+Step IV – at least 8 semesters of teaching experience; must be advanced to doctoral candidacy; must have demonstrated exceptional promise as a teacher and scholar; duties are greater than GSI Steps I through III.

 GSIs may be eligible for early advancement in the GSI series based on certain factors: